Overview

 connects with themselves or other contacts, they will

 journal those connections.
-This is located in ./work/[id]/journal
+This is located in ./work/[id]/connections

 where [id]